Chunkys0up7/MCP/docs/Tasks_27th_May.md

 - Check in code and update documentation after each major step for visibility and collaboration.
 - Prioritize Workflow Builder and design system for immediate visible improvement.
 - All code should be accessible, responsive, and visually consistent.
 - Recent: All major screens now use MUI for layout, cards, and feedback states.
 Current focus: standardize and enhance loading, empty, and error states across all major screens.
 Regular check-ins and documentation updates ongoing.

+---

+## Code Tidy Up Checklist (from codeReview, 30 May)

+- [ ] 1.
+Decide and clarify the primary UI stack (React or Streamlit); remove unused UI dependencies from backend/frontend as appropriate.
+- [ ] 2.
+Move all test scripts from `scripts/` to `tests/` directory; ensure all tests are discoverable by pytest.
+- [ ] 3.
+Implement missing/incomplete DB CRUD and relationship tests.
+- [ ] 4.
+Refactor all hardcoded credentials (DB, Redis, etc.) to use environment variables; ensure `.env` is loaded in all entry points.
+- [ ] 5.
+Unify dependency versions across `requirements.txt`, `requirements-dev.txt`, and `setup.py`; run `pip-audit` and `npm audit`.
+- [ ] 6.
+Remove deprecated or unused packages (e.g., `react-flow-renderer`).
+- [ ] 7.
+Standardize naming: use "Workflow" instead of "Chain" everywhere (code, tests, docs).
+- [ ] 8.
+Migrate any file-based workflow storage (e.g., `chain_storage.json`) to the database; remove file-based logic.
+- [ ] 9.
+Implement robust sandboxing for script execution (PythonScriptMCP, JupyterNotebookMCP).
+- [ ] 10.
+Complete backend integration for advanced UI panels (Resource Usage, Debugging, etc.).
+- [ ] 11.
+Add/expand code docstrings and inline comments for maintainability.
+- [ ] 12.
+Ensure consistent type hinting and typing throughout the Python codebase.
+- [ ] 13.
+Standardize on `httpx.AsyncClient` for async API tests.
+- [ ] 14.
+Audit and improve API key/JWT handling for security best practices.
+- [ ] 15.
+Remove any remaining Streamlit/React ambiguity in documentation and README.

+_(This checklist will be updated and checked off as work progresses.
+Each item will be committed and pushed frequently for traceability.)_